This guide will help you integrate the Eco Routes SDK to enable one-click stablecoin transfers across chains. In this quickstart, you will:

 Publish Intent

-Publish your intent to chain.
+Publish your intent to the origin chain.

 Step 1: Installation